-ABSTRACT: Enrollment in Computing Science university programs is at a dangerously low level.
+Enrollment in Computing Science university programs is at a dangerously low level.
 A major reason for this is the general lack of interest in Computing Science by females.
 In this paper, we discuss our experience with using a computer game construction environment as a vehicle to encourage female participation in Computing Science.
-Experiments with game construction in Grade 10 English classes showed that females enjoyed this activity as much as males and were just as successful.
-In this paper, we argue that: a) computer game construction that involves scripting teaches valuable Computing Science abstraction skills; c) this activity is an enjoyable introduction to Computing Science; and d) outcome measures for this activity are not male-dominated in any of the three aspects (higher-order thinking, Computing Science abstraction skills, activity enjoyment).
+Experiments with game construction in grade 10 English classes showed that females enjoyed this activity as much as males and were just as successful.
+In this paper, we argue that: a) computer game construction is a viable activity for teaching higher-order thinking skills that are essential for Science; b) computer game construction that involves scripting teaches valuable Computing Science abstraction skills; c) this activity is an enjoyable introduction to Computing Science; and d) outcome measures for this activity are not male-dominated in any of the three aspects (higherorder thinking, Computing Science abstraction skills, activity enjoyment).
 Therefore, we claim that this approach is a viable gender-neutral approach to teaching Computing Science in particular and Science in general that may increase female participation in the discipline.